suefeng/earth-meteorite-landings/README.md

 1. The ability to view the dataset in an organized, sensible way.

-   Viewing options:

    - table view with each field in its own column
-   - card view with each Meteorite on its own card
+   - data sortable by column

 2. The ability to search for individual meteorites by Name and/or ID.

    - filter and display results as you type

 3. The ability to save a list of their favorite meteorites that persists across browser sessions and tabs.

-   - store in a db table such as `favorites` so it can persist across browsers and sessions
+   - Ran out of time for this section to finish, but there's a favorites list through `/api/v1/favorites/earthling` that gets the dumy data from the database
+   - Has `users` table with one user
+   - Has `medeorite_favorites` with favorites of that user

+   *With more time:*

+   - Store new `favorites` in the database `medeorite_favorites`
      - Store `id` of the meteorite, `id` of the user
-   - may have a `users` table too to assign favorites to each user
-     - Store `username` as unique identifier
+   - Create a way to signup and store new users

 ## Other requirements